What do people say about your company when you are not in the room?

 Adding new layers to your visual identity can be compared to changing the rules of the game everyone is tired of playing.
 Overlaying of digital information over physical reality is transforming your brand without actual change.
 That’s why some companies, such as Davidoff create augmented reality apps that overlay visual information over the company’s logo.
 Add a new layer making visual identity more persuasive.

 Instead of making friends with customers (gently and slowly) and providing them with useful information, a company keeps sending the same trivial emails full of clichés.
 And it keeps sending them twice a week!
 These emails look like they were copypasted from the same free digital marketing guide, they start with the words “dear customer” and inform customers on some irrelevant stuff like new hires.
 Do your customers need updates on your company’s new hires?
 Like really?
+Only high-quality content can form meaningful brand communication.

 Of course, customers will soon be tired of it.
 Such communication is soulless and lacks emotions.
 You have friends, you know how it feels when your friends want too much from you and at some point, you feel alienated and a bit indifferent to their requests.